cl4es/cl4es.github.io/presentations/jvmls2024/draft.md

 Prototyping continues to see if we can get something that performs well at peak, starts up fast and scales nicely.

-# Prototype
+# Full-fledged prototype

 I have a rough, draft prototype that generates a shareable class and puts it in a cache.
 As I've baselined on PR#20273 the PoC temporarily resides here: https://github.com/wenshao/jdk/pull/9

-It performs reasonably well throughput metrics as well as on the 4-arity stress test.
+It performs well on micros.
+We're even beating the current MH-based on some of the micros.

 ```mermaid
 ---